Grants and Contributions

 CFF-B-0038

-The Proponent will build a feedstock storage tanks, pipelines and transloading equipment system to increase logistics operational capabilities.
-The project aims to produce an additional 65,700 tonnes of damaged crop residues, used fat/oil and animal materials per years.
+The Proponent will construct a feedstock storage tanks, pipelines and transloading equipment system to increase logistics and operational capabilities.
+The project aims to produce an additional 65,700 tonnes per year of damaged crop residues, used fat and oils, and animal-based materials for biofuel production.